 Nar & Phu valley is a beautiful valley full of wilderness that lies north to the popular Manang valley.
-The Nar & Phu valley Trek is not only known for the beautiful views of mountains and rock formations it offers but also for the cultural richness of the area.
+The Nar & Phu Valley Trek is not only known for the beautiful views of mountains and rock formations it offers but also for the cultural richness of the area.
 Local people of this valley practice Tibetan Buddhist culture which is commonly prevalent in this area.
-Most importantly the culture, custom and religion are the integral part of people’s life in this area.
-Their lifestyle and culture reflects the religion they practice.
+Most importantly the culture, custom, and religion are an integral part of people’s lives in this area.
+Their lifestyle and culture reflect the religion they practice.
 Their main source of income is farming and animal rearing.
 Besides that, the valley also possesses some ancient gompas and monasteries.
-Among them Tashi Lha Khang monastery is a popular one.
+Among them, Tashi Lha Khang monastery is a popular one.
 Many Buddhist pilgrims around the world visit this monastery each year to take blessings from Lama Karma Sonam Rinpoche.

 Likewise, Nar & Phu valley Trek offers some beautiful views of Annapurna massif as well.
 This trek is also a way to cross Kang La Pass and reach Himlung Base Camp.
-The base camp offers some splendid views of mountains like Api Himal, Kappa Chuli peak, Nanda devi and other neighboring peaks as well.
-Above all, trek starts from the beautiful city of Pokhara form where we take a flight to Manang.
+The base camp offers some splendid views of mountains like Api Himal, Kappa Chuli peak, Nanda Devi, and other neighboring peaks as well.
+Above all, the trek starts from the beautiful city of Pokhara from where we take a flight to Manang.
 From Manang, we take a trail that takes us to Kang La pass and head towards Nar and Phu villages respectively.
-After that we then head towards Himlung Base Camp, there we can enjoy some stunning views of mountains and glaciers.
+After that, we then head towards Himlung Base Camp, where we can enjoy some stunning views of mountains and glaciers.
 We then embark our return journey via Meta and Dharapani to Besisahar.
 We wrap up our trek with a drive back to Kathmandu.

 Items that are not covered in the cost of trip price.